 Offer your suggested solution, and identify and remove any barriers to going ahead, at the end.
 Add value by providing any suitable guides (eg the probate process, or the no-fault divorce process).

-Prospects with immediate needs should be actively followed up, either by yourself or your follow-up team.
+Prospects with immediate needs should be actively followed up, by you or your follow-up team.
 Longer-term prospects should be added to your system for staying in contact with referrers, contacts and prospects.

 "Clients don't care about the law, they care about how the law impacts them.
 So you can't provide the best advice if you don't understand their circumstances.
 Asking questions to tease out that information is all-important."